Working from home is becoming increasingly common

 Maintain good posture

 This might sound like an odd way to boost productivity, but actually studies show that sitting with your back straight can enhance your performance.
 This is because good posture affects your mood and encourages you to think positively.
 Think about when you feel sad or depressed, your body language tends to be slumped or slouched, which reflects your mood.
 By sitting with good posture, you boost your positive thoughts and change your mindset to a strong and positive one.
 Good posture also encourages the production of testosterone which increases leadership abilities and resourceful problem-solving skills.
-So, it’s essential that you to ensure that you maintain good posture while you’re sitting at your desk.
+So, it’s essential that you set up your workstation to ensure that you maintain good posture while you’re sitting at your desk.

 Work with your rhythm